InstituteOfMechanics/Neper_Mosaic_RVE_Generator/README.md

 ### Examples

-Mosaic comes with some examples to demonstrate the usage.
+Mosaic comes in some examples to demonstrate the usage.
 Check them out in the examples folder!

 ## Support

 If you encounter any bugs with Mosaic, please open an issue in our github repository!
-Since Mosaic is a non-commercial project, no further support is offered.

 ## Contributing